 Most people think bloggers and influencers are on their phone all the time.
 We’re not.
 Trust me.
 I can put my phone away for hours and not worry about it.
 Because, it’s work.
 And who wants to be doing work 24/7?
 When I post on social media, it’s because it’s my job to.
 Don’t get me wrong – I love it.
 I love to share things with you guys, but what you see on social isn’t my ENTIRE life.
 There’s a lot I don’t share, and that’s okay.
 I share what makes sense to my brand, because at the end of the day, I chose this line of work.
 I chose to live a very public life.
 And I knew that going into the world of blogging, I would have to share a lot with strangers.

 However, I do not let social media take over my life.
 I know when to put the phone away.
 I know when to be present when I’m with my family, friends, and Andrew.

 It may seem like I’m always on my phone when you watch my Instagram Stories.
-So, I want to share a few tips on how I don’t let social media take over my life.
+So, I want to share the benefits of taking a break from social media.

 1. SNAP AND SAVE